How to Pay Yourself as an LLC: A Step-by-Step Guide

 What Is an LLC?

 LLCs are owned by their members, who can be individuals, corporations, or other LLCs.
 The members of an LLC are not personally liable for the debts or obligations of the business.
-This means that if the LLC is sued or goes into debt, the personal assets of the owner are protected.
+This means that if the LLC is sued or goes into debt, the personal assets of the owner are often protected.

 Benefits of an LLC Structure